-Dr Harriette Richards is a Lecturer in the School of Fashion and Textiles at RMIT University, Melbourne.
+Dr Harriette Richards is a Senior Lecturer in the School of Fashion and Textiles at RMIT University, Melbourne.
 She is a cultural studies scholar whose work focuses on ethical and sustainable fashion systems, consumer culture, and fashion in the settler colonial imagination.

 harriette.richards@rmit.edu.au